 One thing you should be aware of is that you will find two types of investment structures at PeerBerry; an indirect and a direct investment structure.

-If you invest in loans from loan originators within the EU (Poland, Denmark and Czech Republic), there is a direct investment structure.
+If you invest in loans from loan originators within the EU (Poland, Denmark, and the Czech Republic), there is a direct investment structure.
 This means that if the loan originator goes bankrupt, then you still have a claim against the borrower.

 For loans outside the EU (Ukraine and Russia), you will instead find an indirect structure.
 In practice, this means that you have a claim against the loan originator itself instead of the borrower.
 So in the event that the loan originator goes bankrupt, you cannot claim your money directly from the borrower.

 Due to the different investment structures, it is a good idea to consider which loan originators you want to invest through.
-Namely, there may be greater uncertainty in an indirect investment structure than with a direct.
+Namely, there may be greater uncertainty in an indirect investment structure than with a direct one.

 PeerBerry bankruptcy risk